coffeecocoa/coffeecocoa.github.io/_posts/2021-05-06-how-to-clean-airpods-pro-case-quick-and-simple.md

     </a>
 </p>

-[Over time](/problems), AirPods began to build up earwax, dust, grime, and debris...
+[Over time](/problems), AirPods began to build up earwax, dust, grime, and debris.

-The appearance is not great, and very unhygienic...
+The appearance is not great, and very unhygienic.

-Without regular cleaning, your AirPods can become a safe haven for bacteria that can cause ear infections...
+Without regular cleaning, your AirPods can become a safe haven for bacteria that can cause ear infections.

-*   **If this gets too bad, it can even affect your audio quality...**
+*   **If this gets too bad, it can even affect your audio quality**

-Accumulated foreign matter can block the AirPods speakers, giving them a muffled sound...
+Accumulated foreign matter can block the AirPods speakers, giving them a muffled sound.

-*   **Fortunately, cleaning them [isn't difficult](/problems) at all...**
+*   **Fortunately, cleaning them [isn't difficult](/problems) at all**

-As you will know, you can clean your AirPods (and their case) with [minimal effort](/problems)...
+As you will know, you can clean your AirPods (and their case) with [minimal effort](/problems).

-*   **Here's how to clean your Airpods Pro and make them as good as new again in no time...**
+*   **Here's how to clean your Airpods Pro and make them as good as new again in no time**

 <iframe class="video" src="https://www.youtube.com/embed/Gd3vBrqGg9g" title="How to Clean Airpods Pro Case: Quick and Simple" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-*   **Thinking about getting Airpods Pro?**
+**Thinking about getting Airpods Pro?**

 Check this on Amazon...